Laser (Refractive) Eye Surgery

 The best way to find out if you’re suitable for laser eye surgery is to come in for a free consultation.
 Dr Gupta will take you through a thorough examination, explain how you’ll benefit from laser surgery, and discuss the best option for you.
-Please note: soft contact lens wearers should leave their lenses out for a week before consultation.
+Please note: soft contact lens wearers should leave their lenses out for 3 days before consultation.

 About PRK and TransPRK No Touch laser eye surgery